Core Conversations on Start Finishing: Curiosity Fuels the Five Key Virtues for Doing Our Best Work

 Curiosity Is Self-Correcting

 An amazing thing about curiosity is that it can always be turned back on itself.
-If being curious brings up fear, get curious about the fear!
-What does fear feel like in your body?
+If being curious brings up fear, What does fear feel like in your body?
 Where does it live?
 Your stomach?
 Your shoulder blades?
 What fearful stories are you telling yourself?
 Are those stories true?
 What would it feel like to act, in spite of fear?
 When we become curious about our fear, we lessen its ability to control us.

 Curiosity is an incredibly powerful tool for getting to our best work, helping us to develop the other important virtues of awareness, intention, boundaries, discipline, and courage.
 An added bonus: the more you cultivate curiosity about your inner life, the more that curious beginner’s mind will become directed outward, too.
 You’ll find yourself curious about other people and things, and the world becomes infused with wonder, and dare I say, even a little magic.
 You’ll see your best work, and its place in the world, in a whole new light.